Blackweir Live - our open letter to Huw Thomas

 Cardiff Civic Society and the Friends of Bute Park are concerned about plans for a series of concerts in Blackweir Fields this summer.
-If you represent a community group and share these concerns - our want to act in solidarity, then please complete the form at the end of this letter.
+Dozens of residents, including members of community groups have signed our open letter to the Leader of the Council and the Cabinet Member for Parks.

 Dear Cllrs Huw Thomas and Jen Burke